Welcome to the Davis Group website

 Our research comes under the broad heading of the chemistry of Carbohydrates and Proteins.
 The reactions and manipulation of sugars and proteins have fascinated organic chemists for over a century and this work is culminating today in a host of new drugs for treating diseases.

-It is becoming increasingly clear that oligosaccharides (carbohydrates in small clusters) and alterations in proteins (modifications) are examples of chemically complex biological markers that can act in important recognition processes such as microbial infection, cancer metastasis and cellular adhesion in inflammation, in addition to many intracellular communication events.
+It is becoming increasingly clear that oligosaccharides (carbohydrates in small clusters) and alterations in proteins (modifications) are examples of chemically complex biological markers that act critically in important extracellular and organismal processes such as immune response, microbial infection, cancer metastasis and cellular adhesion, inflammation, in addition to vital intracellular communication events such as epigenetics and signalling cascades.
 Their remarkable structural diversity means that they can often mediate highly specific and therefore complex processes.
 The application of an understanding of such systems on a fundamental level leads to the design, synthesis and modification of potential therapeutic and biotechnologically applicable systems.

-Our research is supported by the EPSRC, the BBSRC, the MRC, the International AIDS Vaccine Initiative, the Gates Foundation, UCB-Celltech, the EU FP7 programme, CEM, Glycovaxyn, VTU, Cancer Research UK, and the Royal Society.
+Our research is supported by the EPSRC, the BBSRC, the MRC, the EU, Novo Nordisk, UCB, Janssen, GlaxoSmithKline, Lab282, Cancer Research UK, the Wellcome Trust and the Royal Society.

 Latest publication